jasongrimes/fretboardfoundation/_chapters/999-back/010-appendix-note-names.md

 ---
-title: "Appendix I: Notes on the fretboard"
+title: "Appendix A: Notes on the fretboard"
 slug: note-names
 abstract: Locating the natural notes on the fretboard, with attention to distinguishing between octaves.
 ---